Fundamental British Values At Nancy Reuben Primary School

 Respect forms a central pillar of our school and ethos which is ואהבת לרעך כמוך

 Love your neighbour as you love yourself (Vayikra / Leviticus Chapter 19)

 In EYFS children learn to treat others as they want to be treated, how to be part of a community, manage their feelings and behaviour and form relationships with others.
 Through the JOY (Joining Old and Young) programme and the link we have to the Holocaust Survivors Centre in Hendon our Early Years children in Kindergarten will engage with the wider community.
 Visit https://www.youtube.com/watch?v=t-4cM1mOU3g to find out more about the JOY Programme.

 From Key Stage 1 and through Key Stage 2 pupils are treated with respect and learn to treat each other and staff with respect.
 This is reinforced through our Behaviour Policy.
-During school year 2017 / 18 Year 4 will be part of the Primary School twinning programme run by Tzedek visit http://tzedek.org.uk/portfolio/primary-school-twinning/ for more information.
+Since 2017 Year 4 have been part of the Primary School twinning programme run by Tzedek visit http://tzedek.org.uk/portfolio/primary-school-twinning/ for more information.

 Tolerance of those of Different Faiths and Beliefs

 Tolerance and respect for others is achieved through class-based lessons, through pupils’ knowledge and understanding of their place in a culturally diverse society and the opportunity for pupils to experience such diversity, including visitors to school and class outings.
 Our pupils make visits to National Institutions and Museums.
 We celebrate and commemorate British Events such as Remembrance Day and HM The Queen's 90th Birthday.

 Throughout the year, assemblies are held focusing on many aspects of tolerance, respect, different cultures and other aspects of British Values.